CaringCaribou/caringcaribou/README.md

 ## List of Modules

 ### dcm.py - Diagnostics ISO 14229
 - discovery - ArbID Discovery.
-Tries to connect (02 10 01) to all possible ArbId (0x000-0x7FF) and collect valid responses (xx 7F or xx 50)
+Tries to connect (02 10 01) to all possible ArbId (0x000-0x7FF) and collect valid responses (xx 7F or xx 50).
+Supports both manual and automatic blacklisting of arbitration IDs, in order to remove false positives.
 - services - Service Discovery.
 Brute force all Service Id's (SID) and report any responses (anything that is not xx F7 11)
 - subfunc - Sub-function Discovery.
 Brute force engine that takes SID and an index indicating which positions to brute force as input.
 - dtc - Diagnostic Trouble Codes.
 Fetches DTCs.
 Can clear DTCs and MIL (Engine Light) as well.